 If you haven’t already heard about the 10-step Korean skincare routine, you may be surprised to learn that Koreans are serious about their skincare, and it shows in their skincare routines.
-In the past, I’d only used a few Korean skincare products but heard great things about Korean skincare brands.
-I was excited to explore a Korean skincare routine and to try Korean skincare products from brands known for their innovative formulas.
+I’d only used a few Korean skincare products in the past but heard great things about Korean skincare brands.
+I was excited to explore a Korean skincare routine and try Korean skincare products from brands known for their innovative formulas.

 This post contains affiliate links, and any purchases made through these links will result in a commission for me at no extra cost to you.
 Please read my Disclosure for additional information.

-The Korean skincare philosophy stems from the fact that skin is to be protected first as opposed to treating issues and concerns that arise with time.
+The Korean skincare philosophy stems from the fact that you should protect your skin first instead of treating issues and concerns that arise with time.
 Hydration is a main focus in their skincare routines.
 This will allow the skin to glow from the inside out, and as a result, fewer color cosmetics will be required.

-NOTE: When starting out with Korean skincare, you don’t have to build a skincare routine with 10 steps.
+NOTE: You don’t have to build a skincare routine with 10 steps when starting with Korean skincare.
 You can work your way up to a more complicated regimen, keep it streamlined with a few basic products, or add a few Korean favorites into your current skincare routine.

 Let’s take a look at a complete 10-step Korean skincare routine.